-- Must be enrolled for at least twelve semester hours or four courses at the undergraduate level; - Must hold and maintain a cumulative GPA of 2.5 or higher.
-If their GPA fall under 2.5 in a semester.
-Failure to raise their GPA after one semester will result in dismissal from office: - Must submit an updated CV and photo to the Student Activities Coordinators; - Must commit to be in attendance for the Fall and Spring semesters of the elected term of office; - Must complete the SGA officer application form available with the Student Activities Coordinators; and, - Term served is for two-years, renewable with assessment following an interview process with Student Activities Coordinators and Dean of Student Affairs
+- Must be enrolled for at least twelve semester hours or four courses at the undergraduate level; - Must have completed a minimum of 24 credits and two semesters at AUD; - Must hold and maintain a cumulative GPA of 2.5 or higher.
+If their GPA falls under 2.5 in a semester.
+Failure to raise their GPA after one semester will result in dismissal from office; - Must submit an updated CV and photo to the Student Activities Coordinators; - Must commit to be in attendance for the Fall and Spring semesters of the elected term of office; - Must complete the SGA officer application form available with the Student Activities Coordinators; and, - Term served is for two-years, renewable with assessment following an interview process with Student Activities Coordinators and Dean of Student Affairs

-\All officers have to schedule office hours with the Student Activities Coordinator throughout the full year during their term of office.
+All officers have to schedule office hours with the Student Activities Coordinator throughout the full year during their term of office.